prakaa/NEMStorageUnderUncertainty/README.md

 - [This chart](results/plots/revenues/NSW_100.0MWh_100.0MW_allformulations_revenue.pdf) shows absolute revenues for a 1 hour duration BESS (100 MW/100 MWh) for different lookahead horizons and modelled formulations
 - [This chart](results/plots/operation/NSW_100MW_100MWh_Revenue_Lookahead.pdf) shows how under imperfect foresight, a 1 hour duration BESS can miss significant discharge opportunities or make very poor charge decisions
-- [This chart](results/plots/vpi_vpf/NSW_100_allformulations_vpi_vpf.pdf) shows VPIs and VPFs for BESS with durations of 15 minutes, 1 hour and 4 hours across lookaheads and modelled formulations
+- [This chart](results/plots/vpl_vpi/NSW_100_allformulations_vpl_vpi.pdf) shows VPLs and VPIs for BESS with durations of 15 minutes, 1 hour and 4 hours across lookaheads and modelled formulations
 - [This chart](results/plots/throughput/NSW_100_arbitrage_throughputpenalty_no_degradation_600000_throughputs.pdf) shows the cumulative throughput of BES with durations of 15 minutes, 1 hour and 4 hours (all with modelled throughput penalty that amortises a BESS capital cost of 600,000 AUD/MWh across BESS lifetime throughput) across the modelled year (2021).

 ### Source code installation